kalyssao/buy-it/backend/README.md

-# Should I Buy It? - Backend
+# Should You Buy That? - Backend

 This is a flask server set up to allow for communication with the application frontend.

-For a live demo, check out my website [here]().
+For a live demo, check out my website [here](kalyssao.github.io).

 The backend contains the route /should-i-buy-it, which is called when the user enters the link in the main page.

 This route interacts with a web scraper, built using selectorlib, as well as a sentiment analyser, built using scikit-learn.

 More details soon.
-Chat later.x
+Chat later!